Towards human-level performance on automatic pose estimation of infant spontaneous movements: Materials and methods

 \subsection{Comparative analysis}

 By the use of the aforementioned dataset, we trained and evaluated a selection of ConvNet models for the task of infant pose estimation.
-First, the state-of-the-art method for infant pose estimation, the OpenPose network~\cite{cao2018openpose} (see Fig.~\ref{fig:models}a for an architectural overview), was trained to yield baseline performance on In-Motion Poses.
-Second, we trained a more computationally efficient approach inspired by OpenPose, named CIMA-Pose (see Fig.~\ref{fig:models}b), which has displayed promising results on infant pose estimation on videos from standardized clinical setups~\cite{groos2018infant}.
+First, the ConvNet of the state-of-the-art method for infant pose estimation, the OpenPose network~\citep{cao2018openpose,openpose2021} (see Fig.~\ref{fig:models}a for an architectural overview), was trained to yield baseline performance on In-Motion Poses, while also evaluating the official OpenPose library without fine-tuning\footnote{The latest version of OpenPose (v1.7.0) was used with default settings maintained.
+Evaluation on In-Motion Poses was performed on the keypoints in the 25-keypoint body model that exist in In-Motion Poses (i.e., all keypoints except head top and upper neck).}~\citep{openpose2021}.
+Unless otherwise specified, OpenPose refers to OpenPose ConvNet fine-tuned on In-Motion Poses.
+Second, we trained a more computationally efficient approach inspired by OpenPose, named CIMA-Pose (see Fig.~\ref{fig:models}b), which has displayed promising results on infant pose estimation on videos from standardized clinical setups~\citep{groos2018infant}.
 CIMA-Pose comprises a ConvNet with low complexity, reflected by 2.4 million parameters compared to 26 million for OpenPose.
-Moreover, it employs bilinear upscaling of network outputs to improve the precision level in the estimates of body keypoint positions.
-OpenPose and CIMA-Pose operate on similar image input resolutions of 368$\times$368 pixels.
-Third, EfficientPose (Fig.~\ref{fig:models}c) comprises a family of scalable ConvNets demonstrating 57\% improvement in high-precision pose estimation compared to OpenPose, despite significant reduction in computational cost (i.e., FLOPs) and number of parameters~\cite{groos2020efficientpose}.
+OpenPose and CIMA-Pose operate on similar image input resolutions of 368$\times$368 pixels\footnote{The raw images in In-Motion Poses were downsampled and zero-padded to square aspect ratio to achieve the input resolution of the ConvNets.}.
+Third, EfficientPose (Fig.~\ref{fig:models}c) comprises a family of scalable ConvNets demonstrating 57\% improvement in high-precision pose estimation compared to OpenPose, despite significant reduction in computational cost (i.e., FLOPs) and number of parameters~\citep{groos2020efficientpose}.
 EfficientPose yields five model variants, EfficientPose RT and I-IV, obtained by the use of compound model scaling on input resolution, network width, and network depth.
 The computational requirements of EfficientPose span from less than one GFLOP to 74 GFLOPs, which is substantially less than the 161 GFLOPs of OpenPose.
-Fourth and finally, we optimized an EfficientHourglass model with EfficientNet-B4 backbone (i.e., EfficientHourglass B4)~\cite{ihlen2020efficient}, displayed in Fig.~\ref{fig:models}d.
-Inspired by the original multi-scale hourglass of Newell et al.~\cite{newell2016stacked}, EfficientHourglass performs parallel processing of image features at different scales, while conserving the level of detail inherent in the input image.
-With an input resolution of 608$\times$608, EfficientHourglass B4 maintains a resolution of 152$\times$152 pixels, compared to 46$\times$46 pixels with the single-scale OpenPose architecture~\cite{cao2018openpose,ihlen2020efficient}.
-For further details of the different ConvNets, the reader is referred to their original papers~\cite{cao2018openpose,groos2020efficientpose,ihlen2020efficient,groos2018infant}.
+Fourth and finally, we optimized an EfficientHourglass model with EfficientNet-B4 backbone (i.e., EfficientHourglass B4)~\citep{groos2020approaching}, displayed in Fig.~\ref{fig:models}d.
+Inspired by the original multi-scale hourglass of~\citet{newell2016stacked}, EfficientHourglass performs parallel processing of image features at different scales, while conserving the level of detail (i.e., resolution) inherent in the input image.
+With an input resolution of 608$\times$608, EfficientHourglass B4 maintains a resolution of at least 152$\times$152 pixels throughout the stages of the network (i.e., feature extractor, detector, and output), compared to the consistent low resolution of 46$\times$46 pixels in the detector and output of the single-scale OpenPose architecture~\citep{cao2018openpose,groos2020approaching}.
+For further details of the different ConvNets, the reader is referred to their original papers~\citep{cao2018openpose,groos2020efficientpose,groos2020approaching,groos2018infant}.